Are Silverfish In Atlanta Something I Should Be Worried About?

 Like all insect infestations, silverfish can be difficult to remove by yourself.
 Given the amount of damage they can do to your Atlanta home, the best thing you can do once you discover an infestation is to call us at Squash A Bug Pest Control.
 Here, we have expert technicians armed with the skills and tools needed to safely and effectively remove entire infestations and keep them from coming back.
 On top of that, we work quickly to help minimize the silverfish damage to your home.

 Call us at Squash A Bug Pest Control today if silverfish have invaded your Atlanta home.
-Our service technicians will customize a pest treatment plan that works for you, and we always use people and pet-friendly treatments.
+Our service technicians will customize a home or commercial pest treatment plan in Atlanta that works for you, and we always use people and pet-friendly treatments.
 Let us help you today!

 What Our Customers Are Saying